hongyuanjia/psychrolib/src/r/cran-comments.md

 ## Comments to CRAN maintainers

-In this resubmission, I fixed the DOI link in the DESCRIPTION file and the URLs in the README.md
+In this resubmission, I fixed URLs in the README.md.